VCU-CS-Capstone/CS-21-305-CodeVA-K12-Virtual-Reality-/Documentation/Educator/Markdown Files/Directions.md

 Educational experiences included:
 - Main Menu - Menu area for student to get acclamated to Virtual Reality and select their experience.
 - Space - Shows the solar system with all the celestial bodies including their rotations, revolutions, and facts about each.
+- Music - Shows different musical instruments with the option to view the instruments up close or have an auditory quiz to learn how each instrument sounds.

 ---
 ## Main Menu: